sfo/afgl1986/afgl1986/ABOUT.md

 * carbon monoxide (CO) volume fraction (ppmv)
 * methane (CH4) volume fraction (ppmv)

-Tables 2a-d provide the volume mixing ratios of 28 molecules.
+Tables 2a-d provide the volume mixing ratios of 28 molecules, including H2O, O3, N2O, CO and CH4.
 These constituent profiles are compatible with model 6 (`U.S. Standard`), except for the CO2 and O2 profiles which are compatible with all models (1-6).

 ## Format